 We intend to increase the percentage of leased space at our centers to drive additional cash flow and NOI.
 Our national footprint of experienced leasing professionals is dedicated to (i) increasing occupancy, (ii) creating the optimal merchandising mix, (iii) maximizing rental income, and (iv) executing leases with annual contractual rent increases.
 As of March 31, 2021, our anchor space is 97.3% leased and our inline space is 89.8% leased, as compared to 98.0% and 90.2%, respectively, in the period ended December 31, 2019, the last period prior to the onset of the COVID-19 pandemic.
-Demand for our well-located omnichannel grocery-anchored retail space increased during the third and fourth quarters of 2020 and was approaching 2019 leasing levels.
+We believe, based upon current leasing activity, that we can increase inline occupancy and total occupancy above current levels.
+As higher occupancy levels are achieved, we believe that we will be able to accelerate rent growth given a more favorable supply/demand dynamic.
+Demand for our well-located omni-channel grocery-anchored retail space increased during the third and fourth quarters of 2020 and was approaching 2019 leasing levels.
 For the three months ended March 31, 2021, we leased 1.4 million square feet, which represented a 29% increase over the prior year period and a 43% increase compared to the three months ended March 31, 2019.
 Our leased occupancy levels prior to the onset of the COVID-19 pandemic coupled with our current leasing demand and pipeline position us well to further increase our occupancy rate.

-Selectively Acquire Omni-Channel Grocery-Anchored Neighborhood Shopping Centers
+Selectively Acquire Omni-Channel Grocery-Anchored Shopping Centers

-We intend to selectively acquire omni-channel grocery-anchored neighborhood shopping centers with attractive yields in markets that support our necessity-based retail strategy.
+We intend to selectively acquire omni-channel grocery-anchored shopping centers with attractive yields in markets that support our necessity-based retail strategy.
+We focus on acquisitions in our targeted markets that have capitalization rates that we believe are generally 50-100 bps higher than those observed in primary markets.
 We have a dedicated transactions team of six professionals with an average of 12 years of real estate transaction experience and a 10-year average tenure at our Company that is responsible for executing all of our acquisitions and dispositions.
 In considering and evaluating potential acquisition opportunities, and to augment our seasoned acquisition team, we employ our proprietary underwriting methodology, which includes the use of the PECO Power ScoreTM, to assess shopping center attributes and projected returns.
 We believe that we maintain a competitive advantage in acquiring centers given the scale of our business and the experience of our team.
 We maintain a network of thousands of retailers, real estate brokers, and other market participants which gives us unique insight into new and highly desirable acquisition opportunities.
 We are often sought out as a preferred buyer of shopping centers due to our track record and reputation in our markets.
+For the 7-year period 2012-2018, we acquired 280 assets for a total of \$4.7 billion, an average of 40 assets for \$670 million per year.
+For the three year period 2018-2020, we were the largest acquiror of grocery-anchored neighborhood centers among our public peers, according to JLL.
+We believe that there is a large acquisition opportunity set for us and that there are approximately 5,800 shopping centers anchored by the #1 or #2 grocer by sales with our target demographic profile that we view as potential acquisition candidates for us.